elmsln/DIG/README.md

 - All creations are open source (GPLv2+)

 Example pot of discussion points / ideas to get us kicked off:
+- "Studio" - student community in the course with discussions around media
 - HAX - Envisioning a world without HTML
 - interactve self-checks / pop-up video - Using H5P to deliver
 - LiveCode - Producing HTML5 interactions that you own in a lite-programming language